Troubleshooting & FAQ

 As mentioned in the setup page, you should not share a single Postgres database between unrelated programs.

-For existing installations, you can use the flag suggested in the error message and hope that there are no table name conflicts in the future.
+For existing installations, you can use the CLI flag to ignore the error (see --help) and hope that there are no table name conflicts in the future.
 To use the flag in Docker, you'll have to override the startup command, either with a copy of the docker-run.sh script (which can be found in the bridge repo), or just the startup command (python3 -m mautrix_$bridge -c /data/config.yaml --flags).

 The as_token was not accepted